-College with Potential for Excellence Status by the UGC
+College with Potential for Education Status by the UGC

-Recognized by the J&K Govt. & Permanently Affiliated to the University of Jammu Accredited by the NAAC with 'A+' Grade
+Recognized by the Govt. of J&K & Permanently Affiliated to the University of Jammu Accredited by the NAAC with 'A+' Grade

-SCHEME OF TWO YEAR B.Ed.
-(PROGRAMME) (CBCS)
+SCHEME OF TWO - YEAR B. Ed.
+PROGRAMME

 The B.Ed.
 Programme shall be of two years duration spread over four semesters.